-- Analysing sta ffturnover: - Considering acquisition trends in a particular job category or geographical area; - Understanding the Department's skills requirements and the compensation for such skills in the labour market.
+- Analyzing staff turn over: - Considering acquisition trends in a particular job category or geographical area; - Understanding the Department's skills requirements and the compensation for such skills in the labor market.

 These key posts must be clearly defined by the Municipal Manager within the organizational context.
 The posts may but not limited include the following: